ejpcmac/psync/README.md

     $ psync init "Directory A"

-Then, use a traditional sync utility like `rsync` to synchronise the directory with other directories, in order to make them be in the same initial state.
+Then, use a traditional sync utility like `rsync` to synchronise the directory with other directories, in order to make them be in the same initial state. **As `psync` uses `ctime` to check the modifications, when the directory is copied *via* another utility than `psync`, the state file must be then updated as follows:**

+    $ psync update "Directory B"

 Another solution is to create an initial patch: